Skip to main content

 Section 24 Authorizes Court to Cancel CPL and Lien on Lien Bond Payment

-The plaintiff subcontractor filed a claim of lien against the property in the amount of $115,234, commenced an action claiming a builder’s lien and a constructive trust based on unjust enrichment, and registered a CPL against the property.
+The plaintiff subcontractor filed a claim of lien against the property in the amount of $115,234, commenced an action claiming a builders lien and a constructive trust based on unjust enrichment, and registered a CPL against the property.
 The defendant DWC applied under s.
 24 of the Builders Lien Act for cancellation of the lien on payment of a lien bond; there was some urgency, as the property owner/developer had advised DWC it would not make the next progress payment until the lien was removed from title.
-A master allowed DWC’s application, finding that the proposed lien bond would be sufficient to fully compensate 4HD for its claim of lien.
+A master (now “associate judge”) allowed DWC’s application, finding that the proposed lien bond would be sufficient to fully compensate 4HD for its claim of lien.
 The master also directed cancellation of the CPL, finding the claim for unjust enrichment to be “essentially duplicative” of the lien claim.
-The plaintiff appealed the Master’s order.
+The plaintiff appealed the master’s order.
 The court, dismissing the appeal, said s.
 24 implicitly authorizes the court to order cancellation of a CPL as consequential relief to cancellation of a lien (4HD Construction Ltd. v.
 Dawson Wallace Construction Ltd., 2020 BCSC 1224).